 Gary E. Moulton, ed., The Lewis and Clark Journals; University of Nebraska Press pb.
 (ISBN0-8032-8039-4) Read the preface, introduction, "editorial principles," and afterword.
-Feel free to skim, and don't be surprised if it takes awhile to get into the story.
+Of the actual journals, students in previous years---who used a different edition (the Moulton abridgement was first published in 2003)--- gave the following advice: Feel free to skim, and don't be surprised if it takes awhile to get into the story.
+Long entries are generally more worthwhile than short ones.
 There are memorable passages in the book, which tells the tale of a great adventure and a lot about the country and its peoples at that time, but the "good parts" are scattered, which makes it difficult to define just which pages to read.